Azure/cortana-intelligence-churn-prediction-solution/Automated Deployment Guide/Post Deployment Instructions.md

 ## Customization
 You can reuse the source code in the [Manual Deployment Guide](https://github.com/Azure/cortana-intelligence-churn-prediction-solution/tree/master/Technical%20Deployment%20Guide) to customize the solution for your data and business needs.

-## Stopping the Solution
+## Cleaning up the Solution
-To entirely remove the solution:
+To avoid incurring charges, you can entirely remove the solution using these steps:
 1. Go to the _resource group_ you created for this solution.
 2. Click **Delete** at the top of the screen.